menandmice/micetro_docs/guides/user-manual/caching_appliance.rst

 Overview
 --------

-This section shows you how to perform specific actions in the Men & Mice Management Console associated with maintaining your Caching DNS servers on a Men & Mice DNS Caching Appliance.
+This section shows you how to perform specific actions in the Men&Mice Management Console associated with maintaining your Caching DNS servers on a Men&Mice DNS Caching Appliance.
 For some more general options and features of DNS servers in general, please see Authoritative DNS Servers.

 .. information::
-  The contents of this section are only relevant if you are using the Men & Mice DNS Caching Appliance.
+  The contents of this section are only relevant if you are using the Men&Mice DNS Caching Appliance.

 Options
 -------